 - No giving any personal information (name/address/phone) to strangers

 - No secret passwords

 Our last rule was a safety one.
 I told my two older children that they had to use the password I gave them for any accounts they signed up.
 I promised I would not read personal messages or spy on them but, “God forbid you don’t follow the first few rules and you just disappear one day, I will want instant access to all of your activities on-line.”
 Never in a million years did I imagine this rule would someday end up becoming the key to unlocking the mystery of why my son took his own life.

 A few days after his funeral I logged on to his AOL IM account because that was the one place he spent most of his time during the last few months.
 I logged on to see if there were any clues to his final action.
 It was in that safe world of being somewhat anonymous that several of his classmates told me of the bullying and cyber bullying that took place during the months that led up to his suicide.
-The boy that had bullied him since 5 th grade and briefly befriended Ryan after the brawl was the main culprit.
-My son the comedian told his new friend something embarrassing and funny that happened once and the friend (bully) ran with the new information that Ryan had something done to him and therefore Ryan must be gay.
+The boy that had bullied him since 5th grade and briefly befriended Ryan after the brawl was the main culprit.
+My son the comedian told his new friend something embarrassing and funny that happened once and the so called new friend (bully) ran with the story that Ryan had something done to him and therefore Ryan must be gay.
 The rumor and taunting continued beyond that school day … well into the night and during the summer of 2003.
-During the summer, my son approached a pretty “popular” girl from his school on-line and worked on establishing a relationship with her; I’m sure as a surefire way to squash the “gay” rumor before everyone returned to school in the fall.
+During the summer, my son approached a girl from his school on-line and worked on establishing a relationship with her; I’m sure as a surefire way to squash the “gay” rumor before everyone returned to school in the fall.

 Nothing can ever bring back our Ryan.
 Nothing will ever heal our broken hearts.
 But we hope by sharing the personal details of our tremendous loss, another family will have been spared a lifelong sentence to this kind of pain.